ela-compil/BACnet/CodeExamples/Readme.txt

 		OBJECT_BINARY_OUTPUT:x - GPIOX will be configured and used as an output the PRESENT_VALUE will be apply to the output at the begining

 	When adding new objects, take care to add it also in the PROP_OBJECT_LIST of the DEVICE_OBJECT

 	In the original DeviceDescriptor.xml file one can found GPIO4 as input and GPIO7, GPIO8 as output

-	Mono should be installed,
-	and to start the code in sudo mode : sudo mono ./RaspberrySample.exe DeviceDescriptor.xml must be in the application directory
+	Mono should be installed, and to start the code in sudo mode : sudo mono ./RaspberrySample.exe
+	DeviceDescriptor.xml must be in the application directory

-	Tested on a Raspberry Pi Model B.
+	Tested on a Raspberry Pi Model B. Similar code based on AnotherStorageImplementation
+	run 24/24 acting also as a BBMD somewhere in France.

+	Ready with small modifications (Gpio) for Intel/Edison, Texas/BeagleBone, and a
+	lot of Linux plateforms with Mono installed.